Jim Montrella: Coaching Lakewood YMCA tarpons

-Still in High School at 17, around 1958, Montrella started working at, and later coaching and teaching swimming at Southern California's Lakewood YMCA, in Lakewood, in Los Angeles County.
+Still in high school at 17, around 1958, Montrella started working at, and later coaching and teaching swimming at Southern California's Lakewood YMCA, in Lakewood, in Los Angeles County.
 The YMCA had recently built a new outdoor, heated 60 by 300 foot pool.
 During his time at Lakewood YMCA, he served as Aquatics Director, gave lessons and ran a swim team, later known as the Lakewood Tarpons, mostly for members under 16, which he coached through 1964 before starting the Lakewood Aquatics Team.
 By 1962, his Lakewood team's workouts would include dryland exercises and a three-quarter mile run.

-Montrella continued to work with the Lakewood Tarpons through his Senior Year at Long Beach City College.
+Montrella continued to work with the Lakewood Tarpons through his senior year at Long Beach City College.
 Montrella served a short period of service with the U.S. Coast Guard, while stationed at Terminal Island, between September 1964, and March 1965, where he continued to coach the Lakewood team weekends, and during liberty.
 He received a "Distinguished Service Award" from the Lakewood Junior Chamber of Commerce in January 1965 for his work coaching the Lakewood YMCA team.

 Coaching Lakewood Aquatics Club

 His Lakewood team grew and gained a reputation particularly after Montrella formed Lakewood Aquatics with Jerry Labonte, which officially began as a separate club on May 3, 1964 with around 110 members.
 Montrella coached the Lakewood Aquatic Club from 1964 to 1978.
 The team continued to meet at Lakewood's heated outdoor Mayfair Pool facility.
 Lakewood Aquatics was formed from combining two teams, the local Dolphins team coached by Jerry Labonte, and Montrella's Lakewood YMCA team, the Tarpons.
-Labonte served as the first President of Lakewood Aquatics, and Montrella as Head Coach.
+Labonte served as the first president of Lakewood Aquatics, and Montrella as head coach.
 Lakewood Tarpons and later Lakewood Aquatics won the Junior Olympics eighteen times under Montrella's leadership.
 The Southern California Junior Olympics were held at nearby Belmont Pool in Belmont Plaza in Long Beach.
-By 1969, the Lakewood Aquatics team still had around 100 members ranging from 6-20 years of age.
+By 1969, the Lakewood Aquatics team still had around 100 members ranging from 6 to 20 years of age.